Some rapids with your coffee?March 11, 2014

 Luckily, the Main Salmon offers several opportunities to run significant rapids first thing in the morning.
 No caffeine necessary – I’m awake.

 It’s next to bliss.
-While the rest of the world is stuck in morning rush-hour traffic, we float peacefully toward the big drop.
+While the rest of the world is stuck in morning rush-hour traffic, sipping their coffee, we float peacefully toward the big drop.
 Sunlight touches the top of the mountains and we batten down the hatches, readying for the main event.

 I love the smell of whitewater in the morning.